elitepc/elitepc.github.io/_tabs/about.md

 In this last point, I've been doing some volunteering for a while at a local food bank-like association.

 I'm a curious learner, and **I hope to encourage you to be one too**.
-Feel free to contact me through Twitter or Email if you have any questions, suggestions, insights to share.
+Feel free to contact me through Twitter or Email if you have any questions, suggestions or insights to share.

 Thank you for visiting, and I hope you find my blog helpful and thought-provoking!